reyhanehpahlevan/SOS/README.md

 ## Start the simulation
+Go to map GUI and press either "step" or "Run" button to see the simulation step by step or continuesly.
 Now everything you need is ready to start the simulation and see how your agents will save the city when the disaster happen!

 ![run](/doc/imgs/11-run.png)